 Ferndale Fire Marshall:

-Fire Marshal Batten often speaks to community and school groups about fire safety, seasonal safety precautions, and Fire Prevention Week.
+Fire Marshal Barr often speaks to community and school groups about fire safety, seasonal safety precautions, and Fire Prevention Week.

 In the event of a declared emergency or any event that may adversely affect the residents of Ferndale, the Resident Emergency Communication Action Plan (RECAP) will post emergency updates at: